Director of Staff Recruitment

 Director of Communications

-Lauren is a sophomore from Durham double majoring in Business Administration and Political Science.
+Lauren is a junior from Durham double majoring in Business Administration and Political Science.
 She is particularly interested in political psychology as a way to explain the actions of both voters and politicians.
-Last summer Lauren completed a Burch Fellowship in London and D.C. where she studied how activists and artists try and change the narratives around immigration.
+Lauren has spent summers completing a Burch Fellowship in London and D.C. studying how activists and artists try to change the narratives around immigration and studying abroad in Hong Kong.

 In her free time, Lauren enjoys traveling and has a long bucket list of places to visit.